 1. For legacy products, the clock will revert back to an IP address of all zeroes.
-Windows does not accept this type of IP address, so the clock won't be discoverable.
+Windows do not accept this type of IP address, so the clock won't be discoverable.
 We have a tool that helps to overcome this issue here: TCG E-Series DHCP Recovery Tool

-2. For current products, the clock will revert back to a link local IP address (169.254.xxx.xxx).
+2. For current products, the clock will revert back to a link-local IP address (169.254.xxx.xxx).

-If you wish to determine whether your clock is using DHCP assigned IP address or a static IP address, there are two methods that can be used.
+If you wish to determine whether your clock is using a DHCP assigned IP address or a static IP address, there are two methods that can be used.

 For clocks with a front panel display that are running supported firmware, the front panel can be used to show whether the IP address is DHCP assigned or static.
 Note that this method will not work for all Tekron clocks.
 The table below details the clocks and associated firmware versions that support this method.